 XV.6.
 No dead weight shall be carried as stationary or shifting ballast except as outlined under Minimum Hull Weight.
-Clothing, intentionally water-soaked or weighted, or other than necessary for protection from the elements, is considered shifting ballast. (see RRS rule 43 and Appendix H)
+Clothing, intentionally water-soaked or weighted, or other than necessary for protection from the elements, is considered shifting ballast.

 XV.7.
 The mast must be stepped in the same position throughout the race.